weeniemount/googleballsos-iso/README.md

 # Titanoboa (Beta)

 A [bootc](https://github.com/bootc-dev/bootc) installer designed to install an image as quickly as possible.
+Handles a live user session and then hands off to Anaconda or Readymade for installation.

 ## Mission